$5.5 Million Rommel Gift to Benefit New Center for Entrepreneurship

 The opening of the center will follow other recent entrepreneurship efforts by the Perdue School.
 In addition to the business plan competitions, the school opened a new Innovation, Entrepreneurship and Economic Development Hub in Perdue Hall earlier this semester.
 The hub provides 3-D printing facilities and rapid prototyping support, as well as dedicated spaces for collaboration.

-It also is a central location where students who are planning to enter the competitions may come for assistance and coaching from others enrolled in the University’s Entrepreneurship Living Learning Communities, Collegiate Entrepreneurship Organization (CEO), and Building Opportunities and Supporting Sisters (BOSS) program.
+It also is a central location where students who are planning to enter the competitions may come for assistance and coaching from others enrolled in the University’s Entrepreneurship Living Learning Communities, Collegiate Entrepreneurs' Organization (CEO), and Building Opportunities and Supporting Sisters (BOSS) program.

 “The hub is where students explore the feasibility of their ideas,” said Burke.
 “The Center for Entrepreneurship is where they will hone those ideas and get them ready for the marketplace.”